cde-sede/blog/src/templates/articles/perceptron.md

 # The Perceptron

 The Perceptron is an algorithm of supervised learning.
 Originally presented in the book Perceptrons: An Introduction to Computational Geometry by Marvin Minksy and Seymour Papert.
 It is a type of artificial neural network, whose goal is binary classification - Deciding in which category the output falls.
-In essence, a Perceptron is exactly the same a regression.
+In essence, a Perceptron is exactly the same a linear regression with gradient descent.

 ## The Problem

 Let's say we have to decide whether an arbitrary point **p** falls under or above a line.
 Assuming we know the equation of the line this is quite simple.
-We simply do
+We simply use the line equation

 {{line_equation}}

 Where **a** and **b** are the slope and y-intercept.
-Now let's assume we do not have this information, instead we have a collection of points and whether or not they are above a line.
+Now let's try without this information, instead we have a collection of points and whether or not they are above a line.
 We have two solutions here: Linear Regression or a Neural Network

 ### Linear Regression